laurodd/datadome-doc-template/modules/PUBLIC.md

 <!--- Generic description -->

+This Datadome module is to be used on TECHNO_NAME with SERVICE_NAME_AND_LINK / This module is developed in LANGUAGE and integrates smoothly with TECHNO_NAME.

-Before the regular MY_NEW_MODULE_NAME process starts, the module makes a call to the DataDome API using a KeepAlive connection.
+Before the regular MY_NEW_MODULE_NAME process starts, the module makes a call to the the closest DataDome Regional Endpoint /using a KeepAlive connection.

 Depending on the API response, the module will either block the query or let MY_NEW_MODULE_NAME proceed with the regular process.

-The module has been developed to protect the users' experience: if any errors were to occur during the process, or if the timeout is reached, the module will automatically disable its blocking process and allow those hits.
+The module has been developed to protect the users' experience: if any errors were to occur during the process, or if the timeout is reached, the module will automatically disable its blocking process and allow those requests.

 # Compatibility

-The DataDome module supports the following versions
+The DataDome module supports the following versions / runtimes

 - Apache 2.4 / .NET 6.0 / ...
 - Apache 2.2 / .NET 5.0 / ...